 There truly is no set age when a child should have a cellphone, and each caregiver must decide for their own family when that step is appropriate.
 That being said, here are a few steps every parent should take to help their children use their phones responsibly:

-2. Talk about safety Discuss who children should and shouldn’t talk with and what constitutes inappropriate Internet content.
+2. Talk about safety: When deciding to get cell phones for kids, its imperative to discuss who children should and shouldn’t talk with and what constitutes inappropriate Internet content.

 3. Talk about texts: Texting and photo messaging can be innocent or threatening.
 Make sure your children know what is right.